 Best For: Tandem paddling with the occasional child passenger.

-- Large rear storage compartment with bungee cords
+- Large rear storage compartment, front area with bungee cords

 - Weight Capacity: 125 Pounds

 - Tag Along Tow System for towing your child

 Once the kids get too big to fit in the middle seat of your tandem kayak, it might be time to upgrade.
 Besides, it’s nice to let them tire themselves out in their own boat!